broch/broch.github.io/drafts/oauth2-openid-connect-haskell.md

 ## UserInfo

 A client can optionally retrieve user details from the "user info" endpoint, by submitting the access token which was issued by the authorization server.
-This isn't strictly necessary, as OpenID Connect also issues an ID token which can represent the authenticated user.
+This isn't strictly necessary, as OpenID Connect also isssues an ID token which can represent the authenticated user.

 # Other Topics

 ## UI

 TODO: Improve look of Blaze UI.

-TODO: UI needs to be completely decoupled from handlers.
-This should also allow the login page to be defined externally.
-Routing also really needs to be more composable for this to work, to allow paths to be added into the existing table.

 ## Client Authentication